 This is the Water Bottle Holder I sewed using the intrecciato weave fabric made in the previous tutorial.
 I made it for 1.5 liters Tupperware water bottle but you can adapt the tutorial to sew other sizes.
-If you do not want to use the intrecciato weave fabric, this tutorial works on other thick fabric as well, with no lining needed.
+If you do not want to use the intrecciato weave fabric, this tutorial works on other thick fabrics as well, with no lining needed.

 It is the Father’s Day gift for my beloved husband and I am super happy that he loves it a lot.
 After looking at the beauty of the weaving texture, he was a little reluctant to use it at first, afraid that he will dirty and spoil the delicate work of mine.
-I ensure him to go ahead and use, if it gets dirty, just wash it.
+I ensure him to go ahead and use it, if it gets dirty, just wash it.
 It is meant to be used, if damaged, I sew a new one again!!!
 Easy job!!!

 This Tupperware water bottle has been with my husband for many years.
-After years of following him to all the places, in and out of his car, on and off from his shoulder, in and out of the washer, the original holder starts to show sign of deterioration.
+After years of following him to all the places, in and out of his car, on and off from his shoulder, in and out of the washer, the original holder starts to show signs of deterioration.
 I can’t let him bring the worn-off water bottle holder as it really affected his professional impression… it’s time to change!!!!

 So… I went into my craft room, picked up the intrecciato weave fabric I have made, scissors and sew….. a few hours later, here comes the Bottega-Veneta-look of the water bottle holder.
 I am really pleased with the result and the look, it has turned the ordinary water bottle into something simple yet classy, thus reflect the taste of my husband too.
 Clients were to ask him where did he buy this holder from… ha ha ha… opppsss, “sorry, not in the market yet!”